kailash-manasarovar/statement/docs/next-batch.md

 ### December 2025

 1. Oliver name of medic at Fitkoh.
+1. I meet the UN woman who managed the raid and extraction at Fitkoh.
+She shows me her card.
 1. Just before they add an event to my Google calendar, and I pack and no-one comes, for the last few days before that on whatever comes up on my front page is messages about a intense 30 day AI course I'm going to be beginning.. the implication is once I've been rescued I can start learning AI intensely.
 Again, like the Calendar entry, it feels bogus but whatever.

 ### April 2026